 Finance and corporates

-Financial institutions and large corporations make substantial profits from, and hold considerable influence over, fossil fuel companies.
-Sectors like manufacturing, transport, and logistics are some of the biggest consumers of energy and can use their hefty purchasing power to prioritise suppliers with sustainable business practices.
-Financial institutions and investors provide much of the capital and support necessary for the exploration, production, and distribution of fossil fuels through loans, share purchases and insurance.
-The withdrawal of this backing can critically undermine the ability of fossil fuel companies to raise capital and maintain their damaging operations.
+Financial institutions and large corporations make substantial profits from fossil fuel companies.
+At the same time, they hold considerable influence over fossil fuel companies.
+Sectors like manufacturing, transport, and logistics are some of the biggest consumers of energy.
+Moreover, they can use their hefty purchasing power to prioritise suppliers with sustainable business practices.
+Collectively, financial institutions and investors play a pivotal role in providing the capital and support necessary for fossil fuel exploration, production, and distribution.
+This support is channelled through various means, including loans, share purchases, and insurance.
+The withdrawal of this backing can severely undercut fossil fuel companies’ ability to raise capital.
+This can impede their capacity to sustain their damaging operations.

 Profiting from destruction

-Fossil fuel companies survive because they don’t pay the financial costs for the health and environmental damage they inflict, or the damage caused by extreme weather events which result from climate change caused by their activities.
-They enjoy generous government subsidies and have made bumper profits from Europe’s energy crisis at the expense of ordinary people.
-Every cent of support for these companies makes people poorer, sicker and less safe, and shrinks the amount of finance available to scale up the renewable energy solutions that we need.
+Fossil fuel companies survive because they don’t pay the financial costs for the health and environmental damage they inflict.
+Additionally, they don’t bear the costs of extreme weather events resulting from climate change caused by their activities.
+At the same time, they enjoy generous government subsidies and have made bumper profits from Europe’s energy crisis at the expense of ordinary people.
+Every cent of support for these companies makes people poorer, sicker, and less safe.
+Additionally, it shrinks the amount of finance available to scale up the renewable energy solutions that we need.

 Reputational risk

-Thankfully times are changing, and gradually the financial institutions that support fossil fuel companies are realising that they are not only risking their reputation with these investments, but also their money.
+Thankfully times are changing.
+Gradually, the financial institutions that support fossil fuel companies are realising that they are not only risking their reputation with these investments, but also their money.
 Large corporations too are increasingly aware that their consumers expect them to clean up their supply chains and operations.
-They have various options for doing so, including installing renewable energy solutions on-site, upgrading the energy efficiency of their infrastructure and operations, and signing corporate power purchase agreements with suppliers of renewable energy.
+They have various options for doing so.
+For instance, installing renewable energy solutions on-site or upgrading the energy efficiency of their infrastructure and operations.
+Additionally, they can sign corporate power purchase agreements with suppliers of renewable energy.

 Withdrawing support